Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 What's the difference between semaglutide and tirzepatide for seniors?

 Both are effective GLP-1-based therapies.
-Tirzepatide (Mounjaro/Zepbound) is a dual GLP-1/GIP agonist and has shown slightly greater weight loss in clinical trials.
+Tirzepatide (Mounjaro/Zepbound) is a dual GLP-1/GIP agonist and has shown greater weight loss in clinical trials.
 Semaglutide (Wegovy/Ozempic) has more long-term safety data and the strongest cardiovascular outcome evidence (SELECT trial).
 For seniors with heart disease, semaglutide currently has the edge.
 Your provider can help choose based on your health profile.

 What if GLP-1 medications don't work for me?

-Roughly 10-15% of patients don't respond as expected or discontinue due to side effects.
+Roughly 10–15% of patients don't respond as expected or discontinue due to side effects.
 A good provider will adjust your dosing, try a different GLP-1, or discuss alternative approaches.
 Non-response isn't failure — it's information that guides the next step.
+This is also why Embody's refund-if-disqualified policy and month-to-month terms matter: the cost of finding out should be small.

 What happens if I stop taking GLP-1 medication?